Ann Atwater: Early life

-Ann Atwater was born in 1935 in Hallsboro, North Carolina as one of nine children to parents who were sharecroppers; her father was also a deacon of the church.
+Ann Atwater was born in 1935 in Hallsboro, North Carolina, as one of nine children to parents who were sharecroppers; her father was also a deacon of the church.
 Her father earned only five cents an hour; Ann and her siblings also worked on farms as children to help support the family.
 In the documentary An Unlikely Friendship, Atwater recalled that while working on a white owner's farm, she was given food only through the back door and after the white workers had eaten.
-She was taught that whites were better and that their needs came before hers.
+She was taught that White people were better and that their needs came before hers.
 She learned to take second place.

-After marrying at the age of thirteen to French Wilson, Ann moved with him from the countryside to Durham in hopes of better job opportunities, as the city had large tobacco and textile industries.
-At the time, Durham had a fairly large black population, with a considerable portion of educated, middle-class blacks, in addition to white residents and poor blacks.
-Poverty was still a problem in the segregated society; in 1950 28% of families lived below the designated poverty line of $3000.
-The poor blacks of Durham had to fight both racial and class divisions: one against the whites who claimed superiority and another against the wealthier blacks who did not want to associate themselves with the lower class.
+After marrying 19-year-old French Elbert Wilson at the age of fourteen, Ann moved with him to Durham in hopes of better job opportunities, as the city enjoyed large tobacco and textile industries.
+At the time, Durham was home to a fairly large black population, a considerable portion of which were educated and middle-class.
+Durham's prosperous black business sector made the city a beacon of hope for African Americans seeking to rise through self-help.
+However, poverty was still a problem in the segregated society; in 1950, 28% of families lived below the designated poverty line of $3000.
+The poor Black people of Durham had to fight both racial and class divisions, contending with White people who claimed superiority and wealthier Black people who did not want to associate themselves with the lower class.
 Such struggles helped shape Atwater as an activist.
-Durham's prosperous black business sector made the city a beacon of hope for African Americans seeking to rise through self-help.

-But Atwater's husband struggled financially, and became alcoholic and abusive.
-Eventually Atwater divorced him and raised their two daughters on her own as a single mother.
-She survived on $57 a month from a welfare check, and struggled to pay rent, as she gained only occasional domestic work in white homes.
+Atwater and Wilson's first child, a son named Jimmy, died shortly after being born.
+Atwater gave birth to two healthy daughters in the years immediately following this loss, whom she named Lydia Marie and Marilynn Denise.
+Wilson struggled financially, and he battled substance abuse disorder and became abusive toward his family.
+Eventually, Atwater divorced Wilson and raised their two daughters on her own as a single mother.
+She survived on a meager $57 a month from welfare, and struggled to pay rent despite working as a domestic laborer in white homes.
 She made dresses out of flour and rice bags for her daughters to wear.
 The only foods she could afford for her children were rice, cabbage, and fatback.
 The faucets in the bathroom were faulty, shooting out water so intensely that her kids nicknamed it “Niagara Falls”.
 The roof of her house was full of holes, the bathtub had fallen through the floor, and “the house was so poorly wired that when the man cut off [her] lights for nonpayment, [she] could stomp on the floor and the lights would come on and [she’d] stomp on the floor and they’d go off”.
 She joked in a later interview that the house didn't need windows because she could see everyone on the streets through the cracks in the wall.